-ACT 397 (Rep. Jerome Zeringue) Makes a supplemental appropriation of \$49.3 million to TRSL's initial unfunded accrued liability (IUAL).
-TRSL also received an additional \$1.4 million for the IUAL through statutory dedication.
+ACT 776 (Rep. Jack McFarland) Makes a supplemental appropriation of \$24.7 million to the TRSL initial unfunded accrued liability (IUAL) from a portion of the FY 2022-23 surplus funds in the state treasury.

-HCR 67 (Rep. Mike Johnson) Asks Congress to review federal Government Pension Offset (GPO) and Windfall Elimination Provision (WEP) Social Security benefit reductions and eliminate or reduce them by supporting H.R.
+HCR 20 (Rep. Mike Johnson) Asks Congress to take actions necessary to review the Government Pension Offset (GPO) and Windfall Elimination Provision (WEP) Social Security benefit reductions and to eliminate or reduce them by supporting H.R.
 82 and S. 597 of the 118th Congress and all similar legislation.